sgignoux/sicp-solutions.net/content/post/sicp-solution-exercise-1-35.md

 $$x^2=x+1$$
 $$x^2-x-1=0$$

-This is a second order polynomial whose solution is:
+This is a second-order polynomial whose solution is:

 $$x=\frac{1+\sqrt5}2=\varphi$$